California Transparency in Supply Chains Act Disclosure

 The Merchandise was not produced using any child, slave, prison or forced labor or any factory involved with human trafficking, and all people involved in the production of the Merchandise were of working age and were paid a fair wage in accordance with applicable Legal Requirements.

-In addition, our Code of Business Conduct and Ethics provides:
+In addition, our Vendor Code of Conduct provides in part:

-We confirm compliance through a variety of methods, including on-site visits of vendors by Floor and Decor personnel and by independent third-party visits, which have been announced on short notice and may be unannounced in the future.
-Floor and Decor has a checklist for site visits by its personnel, which asks its employees to report any sign of child or forced labor at any vendor facilities.
+We confirm compliance through a variety of methods, including on-site visits of vendors by Floor & Decor personnel and by independent third-party visits, which have been announced on short notice and may be unannounced in the future.
+Floor & Decor provides periodic training on these conduct requirements to personnel responsible for supply chain management.

-Floor and Decor regularly evaluates and develops other initiatives to maintain internal accountability and mitigate the risk of human trafficking within the supply chain of our products.
+Floor & Decor regularly evaluates and develops other initiatives to maintain internal accountability and mitigate the risk of human trafficking within the supply chain of our products.